 Adobe Campaign Managed Cloud Services

-Adobe Campaign Managed Cloud Services provides a Managed Services platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross-channel execution.
-Visit the Adobe Campaign v8 documentation for more information.
+Adobe Campaign Managed Cloud Services offers a managed platform for designing cross-channel customer experiences, supporting visual campaign orchestration, real-time interaction management, and cross-channel execution.
+For more details, see the Adobe Campaign v8 documentation.

-The Adobe Campaign Managed Cloud Services source allows you to bring Adobe Campaign v8 delivery logs and tracking logs data to Adobe Experience Platform.
+The Adobe Campaign Managed Cloud Services source connector allows you to ingest delivery and tracking log data from Adobe Campaign v8 into Adobe Experience Platform.
+This connector operates as a batch source within the Platform.

 Prerequisites